Peace of mind from £4 a week per user.

-Click on the headings below to see how we help vulnerable people or click here to view product brochures…
+Click on the headings below to learn how we help vulnerable people or click here to view product brochures…

 Oysta are benefitting many of the 11.5 million people over the age of 65 to live independently right now.
 That’s many of the 3 million over 65s experiencing a fall each year (leading to the greatest levels of hospital admissions, 40% of ambulance call outs, and many further medical complications).